 3085.10—Automated Standard Application for Payments (ASAP)

-All federal funds in ASAP accounts are preauthorized by federal agency COs with active records in Fiscal Service.
-For information on ASAP agency rules, procedures, user requirements, and format, see ASAP.
+All federal funds in ASAP accounts are preauthorized by federal entity COs with active records in Fiscal Service.
+For information on ASAP federal entity rules, procedures, user requirements, and format, see ASAP.

 3085.20—Secure Payment System (SPS)

-Federal agencies that disburse through Treasury must use the SPS system to create payment schedules.
-This system allows designated federal agency personnel to create, certify, and submit payment schedules to Fiscal Service over a browser/web interface in a secure fashion with a strictly enforced separation of duties.
+Federal entities that disburse through Treasury must use the SPS system to create payment schedules.
+This system allows designated federal entity personnel to create, certify, and submit payment schedules to Fiscal Service over a browser/web interface in a secure fashion with a strictly enforced separation of duties.

-For information on the rules governing users, agency requirements, and file formats, see SPS.
+For information on the rules governing users, federal entity requirements, and file formats, see SPS.

 The Government Accountability Office has approved SPS for satisfying the signature requirements for certification contained in 31 U.S.C.
 3325 and 3528.